thomaspmach/DynaForm.plugin/README.md

-  To create a select input put a array with more than one element in the object "fields", the values in the array will be the options of the selector, the JSON below shows this, the result form of this JSON is this image **********
+  To create a select input put a array with more than one element in the object "fields", the values in the array will be the options of the selector, the JSON below shows this, the result form of this JSON is this image: http://imgur.com/D1qeOJr

   options = { 'url':'#',
               'token':'62bb61431348e22850828a5829c4373faafe29c1',